 Looking to hop over to Colorado for a family ski trip?
 With tons of family ski resort options, the Denver area is a great destination for skiing.
-Not to mention, Denver International Airport is the largest airport in Colorado (25 airlines and over 188 nonstop destinations), making it an easy city to fly into.
+Not to mention, Denver International Airport (DEN) is the largest airport in Colorado (24 airlines and about 215 nonstop destinations), making it an easy city to fly into.

 Best Family Ski Resorts Near Denver

 The best family ski resorts near Denver are within about two hours of the Denver International Airport and easily can be reached by car or shuttle when the roads are clear.
 If you are visiting Winter Park, you can even hop on the Amtrak Winter Park Express from Union Station!
 The train option returns in 2022.
 Most distances are based on traveling from the airport itself as opposed to the city of Denver, which is actually about 23 miles closer to the ski resorts.
 That’s good news if you will be coming from the city of Denver itself!
 When flying in, you can take a train from the airport to the Winter Park Express.

 Keystone Ski Resort

 Keystone is 99 miles and less than two hours away from the Denver Airport.
 This large resort (over 3,000 acres with 128 trails) is very family-friendly, with terrific terrain, excellent ski school programs, daycare and more.
 The resort is spread out over three peaks and five bowls.
 Check out our Kids Ski Free deals.